robertdj/dotfiles/README.md

 As illustrated on the Thoughbots [webpage](https://robots.thoughtbot.com/rcm-for-rc-files-in-dotfiles-repos), this can be accomplished with a hook.

 The `.vim` directory is symlinked on the top level (as specified in the `rcrc` file).

+## VS Code

+The settings file can be used across platforms, but the [location depends on the operating system](https://code.visualstudio.com/docs/getstarted/settings).

 ## ZSH